Have you ever heard the term, “sorry syndrome” or perhaps you might know someone who is always saying sorry?

 One day my daughter and I were out on a walk.
 She was two and a half at the time.
-She walked into a street lamp on the side-walk, and the first words that came out of her mouth were,”sorry” At the time, I thought that it was cute and I felt like I was shaping a very polite daughter.
+She walked into a street lamp on the side-walk, and the first words that came out of her mouth were,”sorry”.
+At the time, I thought that it was cute and I felt like I was shaping a very polite daughter.
 In hindsight, I don’t think she necessarily needed to apologize to an object.
-Although the act itself came from a genuine place, the words “sorry” didn’t need to be used in that particular situation and it doesn’t need to be over used in many of our everyday situations.
+Although the act itself came from a genuine place, the words “sorry” didn’t need to be used in that particular situation.
+Likewise, it doesn’t need to be over used in many of our everyday situations!

 We all know that over doing anything can result in an abundant loss of value.
 I now strive to put value back into my “sorry” and cultivating this will enable my daughters to value this word too.
-Sorry will no longer be a part of my daily vocabulary, unless it sincerely needs too.
+In other words, “sorry”, will no longer be a part of my daily vocabulary, unless it sincerely needs too.